-The purpose of the political science concentration is to train men and women to influence the world with their understanding of government from the biblical worldview.
+The purpose of the political science concentration is to train men and women to influence their world with biblical understanding of government and society.

-Learning Outcomes: Graduates of the political science concentration will be able to
+Graduates of the political science concentration will be able to

 - distinguish between the biblical and secular views of governments. - critique theories of politics, political institutions, and political behavior from a biblical perspective. - contrast foundational ideas that support various systems of government. - exhibit critical analysis of modern and contemporary political events, public policy, and government action. - produce informative empirical and normative research.